ibm-messaging/mq-metric-samples/README.md

 If you use durable subscriptions, then the named reply queues may continue to receive publications even when the collector is not running, so that may induce queue-full reports in the error log or events.
-The subscriptions can be manually removed using the "DELETE SUB()" MQSC command for all subscriptions where the subscription ids begin with the `durableSubPrefix` value.
+The subscriptions can be manually removed using the `DELETE SUB()` MQSC command for all subscriptions where the subscription ids begin with the `durableSubPrefix` value.
 The `scripts/cleanDur.sh` program can be used for this deletion.
 You should also clean the subscriptions when the configuration of which data to collect has changed, particularly the `queueSubscriptionSelector` option.